 If you’ve ever picked up a bottle of Jack Daniel’s, you’re probably familiar with the brand’s label, which proudly proclaims the brand to be native to Tennessee.
 What you probably don’t know, however, is that legend has it the brand’s eponymous founder died in his home state after getting so frustrated by forgetting the combination to his safe that he kicked it and sustained an injury that eventually led to fatal blood poisoning.

-Texas: Where you can legally tag a Bigfoot.
+Texas: You can legally tag a Bigfoot.

 If you see a Sasquatch stomping around Texas, don’t be afraid to pull out your sidearm.
-In fact, since Bigfoot aren’t considered endangered in the Lone Star State, you’re welcome to hunt as many of them as your little heart desires.
+In fact, since Bigfoot aren’t considered endangered in the Lone Star State, you’re welcome to hunt as many of them as your heart desires.

-Utah: Big fans of Jell-O.
+Utah: It’s home to lots of big fans of Jell-O.

 That jiggly dessert voted “most likely to remain uneaten” at any holiday gathering?
 Well, don’t speak ill of it in Utah.
 In fact, Salt Lake City buys more Jell-O per capita than any other place in the United States.